totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 ### Step 3:
 ### Step 4:

 After submitting the form, you’ll receive within 24-hours a Totem crowdsale account address (it will be specific to you and the crypto).
-You can execute payment to buy Totem xTx at any point during the crowdsale.
+You can execute payment to buy TOTEM at any point during the crowdsale.

 ### Step 5:

-You can track your XTX in your Totem.Live account.
-The vesting period is time until MainNet launch, where your XTX on TestNet will be part of the supply on MainNet.
+You can track your TOTEM in your Totem.Live account.
+The vesting period is time until MainNet launch, where your TOTEM on TestNet will be part of the supply on MainNet.

 ## Disclaimer: